 Here are the e-books that contain information on shampoo bars…

 Shampoo bars you will love: Creating pH balanced bars – This contains 41 different formulas for shampoo bars and loads of information on how to alter them.
-This is the most comprehensive resource I’ve written.
+This is the most comprehensive resource I’ve written on shampoo bars with formulas that have been made since 2006 by thousands on my site, in my classes, and from my e-books.

 One shampoo bar, four ways – This one is perfect if you want a ready-made formula.
 It contains no explanations on how to alter them.